istio/old_pilot_repo/README.md

     bazel-bin/external/io_bazel_rules_go_repository_tools/bin/gazelle

-_Note_: If you cant find the gazelle binary in the path mentioned above, try to update the mlocate database (`sudo updatedb` or the equivalent in macOS) and run `locate gazelle`.
+_Note_: If you cant find the gazelle binary in the path mentioned above, try to update the mlocate database and run `locate gazelle`.
 The gazelle binary should typically be in

     $HOME/.cache/bazel/_bazel_<username>/<somelongfoldername>/external/io_bazel_rules_go_repository_tools/bin/gazelle